About Jaguar

 Investing in the Future

-Jaguar is currently sponsoring The University of New Mexico’s (UNM) Formula SAE Team - Lobo Motorsports, UNM's Rocket Team - Lobo Launch, and New Mexico Tech's (NMT) Rocketry Team.
-Jaguar also offers internships to eligible students enrolled in UNM's Engineering program or similar programs offered through higher education.
+Jaguar sponsors the University of New Mexico (UNM) Formula SAE Team - Lobo Motorsports, UNM's Rocket Team - Lobo Launch, New Mexico Tech's (NMT) Rocketry Team, and New Mexico State's (NMSU) Rocket Team - Atomic Aggies.
+Jaguar also offers internships to eligible students enrolled in engineering programs or similar programs offered through higher education.
 This opportunity enables students to get hands-on experience in the demanding environment of the precision machining industry.
 Beginning in our inspection lab, interns will learn the vital skills of blueprint reading, knowledge of Geometric Dimensioning and Tolerancing (GD&T), Keyence, and Coordinate Measuring Machine (CMM) operation.
 Interns will learn overall inspection procedures and become familiar with the machining process, materials, measuring tools, and ISO 9001 / AS9100 requirements.

 Health & Safety